syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Number formatting

-The`GridNumericColumn` allows to format the numeric data with culture-specific information.
+The`GridNumericColumn` allows formatting the numeric data with culture-specific information.

-* [NumberDecimalDigits](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridNumericColumn~NumberDecimalDigits.html): To change the number of decimal digits to be displayed after the decimal point, use `GridNumericColumn.NumberDecimalDigits` property.
+* [NumberDecimalDigits](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridNumericColumn~NumberDecimalDigits.html): To change the number of decimal digits to be displayed after the decimal point, use the `GridNumericColumn.NumberDecimalDigits` property.
 * [NumberDecimalSeparator](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridNumericColumn~NumberDecimalSeparator.html): By default, the dot(.) operator separates the decimal part of numeric value.
-Any operator can be used as decimal separator using `GridNumericColumn.NumberDecimalSeparator` property.
+Any operator can be used as decimal separator using the `GridNumericColumn.NumberDecimalSeparator` property.
 * [NumberGroupSeparator](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridNumericColumn~NumberGroupSeparator.html): By default, the comma(,) separates group of digits before the decimal point.
-Any operator can be used as group separator using `GridNumericColumn.NumberGroupSeparator` property.
+Any operator can be used as group separator using the `GridNumericColumn.NumberGroupSeparator` property.
-* [NumberGroupSizes](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridNumericColumn~NumberGroupSizes.html): To change the number of digits in each group before the decimal point on numeric values, use `GridNumericColumn.NumberGroupSizes` property.
+* [NumberGroupSizes](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridNumericColumn~NumberGroupSizes.html): To change the number of digits in each group before the decimal point on numeric values, use the `GridNumericColumn.NumberGroupSizes` property.
 * [NumberNegativePattern](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridNumericColumn~NumberNegativePattern.html): To format the pattern of negative numeric values, use `GridNumericColumn.NumberNegativePattern`.
-* [MinValue](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridEditorColumn~MinValue.html): To set the minimum value for the numeric column, use `GridNumericColumn.MinValue` property.
+* [MinValue](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridEditorColumn~MinValue.html): To set the minimum value for the numeric column, use the `GridNumericColumn.MinValue` property.
-* [MaxValue](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridEditorColumn~MaxValue.html): To set the maximum value for the numeric column, use `GridNumericColumn.MaxValue` property.
+* [MaxValue](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridEditorColumn~MaxValue.html): To set the maximum value for the numeric column, use the `GridNumericColumn.MaxValue` property.

 ![](SfDataGrid_images/Editing_NumericColumn_Forms.png)

 ## Row header

-Row header is a special column which is placed as first cell of each row and it will be always frozen.
+Row header is a special column placed as first cell of each row, and it will be always frozen.
 To enable the row header, set the [SfDataGrid.ShowRowHeader](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ShowRowHeader.html) to `true`.

-Further the SfDataGrid allows to customize the row header width using the [SfDataGrid.RowHeaderWidthProperty](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~RowHeaderWidthProperty.html).
+Further, the SfDataGrid allows customizing the row header width using the [SfDataGrid.RowHeaderWidthProperty](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~RowHeaderWidthProperty.html).
 The default value of `SfDataGrid.RowHeaderWidth` is 20.

 To enable and customize the row header, follow the code example: